 By editing the sample HTML code

-before processing with HtmlConverter, the following
+before processing with HtmlConverter

 customizations can be made:

-The width and height settings
+The width

 can be changed to change the size of the "Open Viewer"